-Term Definition Uniform Transfer to Minors Act (UTMA) Also known as Uniform Gift to Minors Act (UGMA), permits a person to make an irrevocable tax-free gift of money or securities to a minor.
+Term Definition Also known as Uniform Gift to Minors Act (UGMA), permits a person to make an irrevocable tax-free gift of money or securities to a minor.
 The gifts are placed in accounts designated UTMA or UGMA.
 A custodian controls the gift, and any earnings it generates, until the child turns 21.
 The custodian can spend UTMA assets for the minor's support, maintenance, benefit or education.
 The child automatically receives control of the assets on his or her 21st birthday.